jf-alt/Github-Examples/git-crash-course/Readme.md

 git config --list
 ```

-When yoou first install Git on a machine, need to set up name and email
+When you first install Git on a machine, need to set up name and email

 ```sh
 git config --global user.name "John Doe"